 The upper-mids can seem a little laid back due to the emphasis in the bass and lower-mids.
 On certain tracks such as in Martin Frost’s rendition of Clarinet Concerto in A: Allegro, it left me wishing more from the violins.
 I just found them a little too polite than I would have liked.
 However, the presentation of the clarinet’s tone is accurate and very pleasant, owing to a more solid lower-mids performance.

 I really like the presentation of male vocals on the BL-03.
-Again in “Shotgun” I feel like George Ezra’s voice really stood out and had a very nice tonality.
+Again in “Shotgun”, I feel like George Ezra’s voice really stood out and had a very nice tonality.
 Instrumental separation on many tracks was very well done too, it really just makes music so much more enjoyable.
 No, the BL-03 isn’t exactly what you would call a studio monitor or a detail beast, but musical and fun?
 Yes.

 Treble (Score: 7/10)

 What impresses me most about the treble is that it holds up decently well.
 The treble isn’t boosted and is still relatively polite.
 But it has a pretty nice presence and there’s a certain je ne sais quoi that just makes me fall in love with it.
 The decay is really natural and as you can see from the graph, there is significant detail being preserved in the treble without rolling off too soon and it really shows in the music.
-In Green Day’s “Boulevard of Broken Dreams”, many budget sets would struggle with the presentation of the cymbals and Hi Hats and can get a little “mushy”.
+In Green Day’s “Boulevard of Broken Dreams”, many budget sets would struggle with the presentation of the cymbals and Hi-Hats and can get a little “mushy”.
 It sounds quite enjoyable on the BL-03.

 Imaging, Timbre, Soundstage

 Imaging and timbre on the BL-03 is superb.
 These 2 are where this set really performs and on these 2 grounds alone, I can safely recommend this set to anyone.
-It may not be everyone’s favorite set of earphones but I’m sure no one can deny that it is a brilliant performer at its price range.
+It may not be everyone’s favourite set of earphones but I’m sure no one can deny that it is a brilliant performer at its price range.